Blood Relations: Menstruation and the Origins of Culture: Testing the model

-One of Knights's theoretical predictions, made it 1991, was that future archaeological research should find that the earliest fully-cultural humans were regularly using red ocher pigments as cosmetics in their ritual displays.
+One of Knights's theoretical predictions, made in 1991, was that future archaeological research should find that the earliest fully-cultural humans were regularly using red ocher pigments as cosmetics in their ritual displays.
 In 2002, this prediction was confirmed by the archaeologist Ian Watts when, as the ocher specialist working in a team led by Chris Henshilwood, he announced an early date for the world's first art.
 Among the team's discoveries were cross-hatched patterns engraved on pieces of ocher apparently used as body paint, found in Blombos Cave, South Africa, and dated to more than 70,000 years ago.
 According to Watts, the kinds of ocher most frequently utilized were especially valued because their color suggested that of fresh blood.

 Another of Knight's predictions was that future archaeological research should confirm the centrality of lunar periodicity to ancient hunting schedules and their depiction as calendars in rock and cave art.
 In 1991, Knight cited the Ice Age lunar notation systems described by Alexander Marshack in his 1972 book, The Roots of Civilization.
 Unfortunately for Knight, Marshack's interpretations were then being dismissed by critics as 'wishful thinking'.
-Since then, however, many specialists have begun changing their minds as an increasing number of paleolithic rock art images and cave paintings have lent weight to Marshack's original interpretations.
-Today, there is widespread agreement that early hunter-gatherers perceived significant correspondences between menstrual and lunar periodicities, scheduling their ceremonies and hunting patterns to achieve what for them was the ultimate ideal of synchrony with the moon.
+Since then, however, many specialists have begun changing their minds as an increasing number of Paleolithic rock art images and cave paintings have lent weight to Marshack's original interpretations.
+Today, there is widespread agreement that early hunter-gatherers perceived significant correspondences between menstrual and lunar periodicities, scheduling their ceremonies and hunting patterns to achieve what for them was the ultimate ideal of synchrony with the Moon.

 Another of Knight's predictions concerned structures of family, residence and kinship.
 In 1991, the consensus was that early human hunters must have lived in patrilocal bands.
 Knight's model seemed difficult to accept because it presupposed strong female kin-based coalitions, early hunter-gatherer women choosing to live with and share childcare with their own mother and other female relatives.
 In the years since Knight's book was written, a number of developments – including Kristen Hawks' 'grandmother hypothesis', Sarah Hrdy's 'alloparenting' model and Camilla Power's 'Female Cosmetic Coalitions' hypothesis – have indicated that early human postmarital residence patterns are unlikely to have been patrilocal.
 Paleogenetic studies over recent decades have confirmed that among African hunter-gatherers, matrilocal residence during the early years of marriage was traditionally the norm.